ycfreeman/wow-recruit-widget/readme.txt

 New in 1.4.6:

 * added demon hunter class
-* now this plugin uses npm to build stylesheets, and new csses are built with SCSS, see source code for details
+* this plugin now uses npm to build SCSS stylesheets, see source code for details, mixins will be useful if you're building your own wordpress theme

 ** I will not be actively updating this plugin, but I'll still do occasional update like this one when I'm bored, please feel free to fork this project from github.